guest271314/native-messaging-espeak-ng/README.md

 Use local `espeak-ng` with `-m` option set in the browser.

-Output of speech sythesis as a media stream.
+Output speech sythesis audio as a media stream (media stream track).

 # Synopsis